polterguy/phosphorusfive/plugins/p5.io/README.md

 ```

 What the above code actually does, is first of all listing every Hyperlambda file with a specific folder.
 Then it loads all these files.
-As we previously said, *[load-file]* will automatically convert a Hyperlambda file to a lambda structure after loading it.
+As we previously said, *[load-file]* will automatically convert a Hyperlambda file to a lambda structure after loading it by default.
 Then we invoke
 the *[eval]* event, passing in an expression leading to all children nodes of *[load-file]*, which now should be the root node of all files
 loaded this way.
 The end result, is that all files in some specific folder is automatically evaluated and executed.

 [System42](https://github.com/polterguy/system42) contains helper Active Events, both for evaluating single Hyperlambda files,
 in addition to recursively evaluating all Hyperlambda files within some specified folder.

-#### Additional helper Active Events
+### Additional helper Active Events

 If you create your own file plugin in C#, that uses paths, you can use the *[.p5.io.unroll-path]* Active Event, to make sure for instance `~` is
 replaced with the user's home directory.
 This Active Event takes a path as its input, and returns the "unrolled path" back to caller.